MoeAlomar/holbertonschool-hbnb/UML_Diagrams/Documentation_Compilation.md

 ## 📊 Class Diagram

-Below is the detailed class diagram for the Business Logic Layer, created using Mermaid.js.
-It showcases the entities, their properties, operations, and how they relate to one another:
+Below is the detailed class diagram for the Business Logic Layer, It showcases the entities, their properties, operations, and how they relate to one another:

 ![Class_Diagram](https://github.com/user-attachments/assets/f0c9111f-07b6-4523-901c-24d5ca6f00b3)